On audio formats support and DJs

 Is there any point in playing music with a higher bitrate than 320kbps?
 Does it make a difference at all?
 Or it’s up to the gear?

-Sergey, let’s go through each of your questions and statements in order.
+Sergey, let’s go through your questions and statements in order.
 At first, we go on the formats support, then what DJs play, and then about the bitrate.

 Audio formats support

-Let’s find out what DJ players support WAV for sure.
-To do so, just go over to the PioneerDJ official website and take a look at each model’s specs.
+Let’s find out what DJ players support WAV.
+To do so, just go to the PioneerDJ official website and look at each model’s specs.

 I’ll put it here at a glance and also add archived products as some of them still might be used at some venues: